DiamondLightSource/pymalcolm/docs/user_docs/counter.rst

 Conclusion
 ----------

-This second tutorial has taken us through creating Attributes in Blocks, and showed us a little bit of the error checking that :class:`VMeta` instances give us.
+This second tutorial has taken us through creating Attributes in Blocks and showed us a little bit of the error checking that :class:`VMeta` instances give us.
 Now we have a CounterPart, we could combine it with the HelloPart from the previous tutorial, creating a Controller with 2 Parts that has